Moroxi/Fov-Mod/README.md

 ## Features  <a name="features"></a>

-- This mod is best for low-end devices
+- This mod is best for low-end devices. because a lot of intangible distracting assets are removed and use smoother textures for tangible assets.
 - Highly Optimised game asset models for a significant performance/FPS boost
 - Clean textures for great visibility
 - Pleasant and satisfying sound effects for long gaming sessions